Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 The fly had flew back up from the ground, looking left to right as they argued.

 "**Nooo, it wouldn't be right!
-That's it, I'm paying for the parts myself!**" Trying to be 'manly' and the breadwinner already, eh!
+That's it, I'm paying for the parts myself!**" He brought his nose high, trying to be 'manly' as the sole breadwinner in the house.

-"Very admirable." said Gramps, but he knew his finance.
+"Very admirable." said Gramps, but he knew his finance all too well.

 "**Meh meh!
 Rex-Rex is too generous!**"